DU to felicitate its 8 alumni including Kiren Rijiju, Hardep Singh Puri | Education

 Among those who will be felicitated are filmmaker Imtiaz Ali, former Puducherry Lieutenant Governor and IPS officer Kiran Bedi, higher education secretary in the ministry of education Amit Khare, principal secretary to the prime minister P K Mishra, Chief Justice of Rajasthan High Court Indrajeet Mahanty and Uttar Pradesh State Election Commissioner Manoj Kumar, the statement said.

 Ali passed out from Hindu College while Khare is an alumnus of St Stephen's College.
-Bedi, Mishra and Mahanty were students at the Faculty of Law, Delhi School of Economics and Campus Law Centre of the varsity.
+Bedi, Mishra and Mahanty were students at the Faculty of Law, Delhi School of Economics and Campus Law Centre of the varsity respectively.

+They are likely to be felicitated at the Founders' Day event, which is planned for either July or August, according to officials.

+The varsity celebrates its Founder's Day in May but due to the second wave of coronavirus, the day could not be celebrated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)